-The summer period will be forever remembered as one of the worst summers in Eurobodalla's history.
-Council is here to support the community as we rebuild Eurobodalla to ensure we reflect the community's vision of friendly, responsible, thriving and proud.
-Council understands the hurt within our community and is conscious of the massive task of rebuilding after such devastating loss.
+The 2019-20 summer period will be forever remembered as one of the worst summers in Eurobodalla's history.
+Our community suffered considerably from bushfires, and Council understands the hurt within our community and is conscious of the massive task of rebuilding after such devastating loss.